-The New Hampshire Department of Health and Human Services (NH DHHS) Customer Service Center provides help when you have questions about New Hampshire Medicaid eligibility or plan enrollment, the other benefits managed directly by NH DHHS as described in Section 4.4 (NH Medicaid benefits covered outside the plan), and when you need a new or replacement New Hampshire Medicaid card.
+The New Hampshire Department of Health and Human Services (NH DHHS) Customer Service Center provides help when you have questions about New Hampshire Medicaid eligibility or Granite Advantage eligibility or plan enrollment, Granite Advantage work and community engagement requirements, information or instructions to the NH DHHS website and benefits managed plan enrollment, the other benefits managed directly by NH DHHS as described in Section 4.4 (New Hampshire Medicaid benefits covered outside the plan), and when you need a new or replacement New Hampshire Medicaid card.
 While the plan can help you with your appeal or grievance, the NH DHHS Customer Service Center can also provide guidance.